the-coding-pie/Bugtracker-REST-API/README.md

   ### Project

-  Once an user account is made, then the user will be able to create **Projects**.
+  Once an user account is made, then the user will be able to create **Project**.
 Every **Issue** is filed under a Project.
 So before creating an Issue you need a project.

   A project is a representation of your current project you are working on.
+It must have a title.
 You can create a project and can file issues under that project.
 Once a project is made, you are the admin of that project.
-You can now add collaborators so that more people who have "active" accounts can work on that project.
+You can now add collaborators so that more people who have "active" accounts can file issues to that project.
 All the collaborators of the project will be able to do:

     - Add issue(s).
     - Can edit the project name etc.

- The person who made the project has the power to delete/update the project and he/she is the one who has the power to add/remove collaborator(s).
+ The person who made the project has the power to delete/update the project and he/she is the only one who has the power to add/remove collaborator(s).

  Other collaborator(s) can just view and update the title of the project.
 A project will be only visible to its admin (who created it) and all the collaborators.